Rahul-Encoded/HOLA/README.md

-# 🚗 Ola-InsightHub
+# 🚗 Ola Rides PowerBI Dashboard

+📊 Overview:
-Ola-InsightHub is an interactive Power BI dashboard designed to analyze and visualize Ola's ride data.
-This project offers a comprehensive breakdown of ride trends, revenue insights, and customer-driver interactions — all presented in a clear and engaging format. 📊✨
+This project is an interactive PowerBI dashboard built to analyze and visualize OLA ride data.
+The dataset consists of 103,025 rows and captures detailed information about ride bookings, cancellations, vehicle types, ratings, and revenue.. 📊✨

 ## 📂 Dataset Overview